Hello! I’m Denise

 My husband and I established our roots in the Poynette community in 2006 and became parents to the first of our three children in 2007.
 I grew up on a dairy farm in southern Minnesota and moved to Wisconsin to attend college at UW-Madison where I met my husband (a Pardeeville native).
 We got married and moved to Poynette before I had even finished graduate school.

 Upon graduation, I worked for four years as the UW-Extension Agriculture Educator in Sauk County.
 I left that job in order to focus on raising our young children.
 In addition to our children, we now raise goats, chickens, and pigs on our small, but growing farm in Dekorra.
+(Our kids have added their own ducks and grow pumpkins for their roadside stand that you may have visited!)
 I also own and operate a health coaching business, specializing in women’s health.

-I have had the pleasure of serving on the Columbia County Board of Supervisors since April 2020.
-I have experience on the Finance Committee, Executive Committee, Planning & Zoning Committee (chair), Health & Human Services Committee, Judiciary Committee (chair), and Ag, Extension, Land & Water Conservation Committee.
+I have had the pleasure of serving you on the Columbia County Board of Supervisors since April 2020.
+I have served on the following committees: Finance (vice chair), Executive (vice chair), Planning & Zoning (chair), Health & Human Services, Judiciary (chair), and Ag, Extension, Land & Water Conservation.
+My experience on the board combined with living my entire adult life and raising my family in our community as well as being a small business owner and farmer puts me in the perfect position to make sure your voices are heard at the county level.

 Priorities for Next Term